 The force on an object that resists its motion through a fluid is called drag.
 When the fluid is a gas like air, it is called aerodynamic drag or air resistance.
 When the fluid is a liquid like water it is called hydrodynamic drag, but never "water resistance".

 Fluids are characterized by their ability to flow.
 In somewhat technical language, a fluid is any material that can't resist a shear force for any appreciable length of time.
 This makes them hard to hold but easy to pour, stir, and spread.
 Fluids have no definite shape but take on the shape of their container.
 (We'll ignore surface tension for the time being.
-It's really only significant on the small scale — small like the size of a droplet.)
+It's really only significant on the small scale — small like the size of a drop.)
 Fluids are polite in a sense.
-They yield their space relatively easy to other material things; at least when compared to solids.
+They yield their space relatively easily to other material things; at least when compared to solids.
 A fluid will get out of your way if you ask it.
-A solid has to be told with destructive force.
+A solid has to be told to get out of the way with destructive force.

 Fluids may not be solid, but they are most certainly material.
 The essential property of being material (in the classical sense) is to have both mass and volume.
 Material things resist changes in their velocity (this is what it means to have mass) and no two material things may occupy the same space at the same time (this is what it means to have volume).
 The portion of the drag force that is due to the inertia of the fluid — the resistance that it has to being pushed aside — is called the pressure drag (or form drag or profile drag).
 This is usually what someone is referring to when they talk about drag.

 Recall Bernoulli's equation for the pressure in a fluid…